AugustinMortier/a-profiles/docs/api.rst

 API
 ======================================

-Documentation of the core API of aprofiles.
+Documentation of the core API of `aprofiles`.

 Reader
 ------